 COUN 548 - Advanced Counseling Skills

 A laboratory-based, experiential course, Advanced Counseling Skills will merge the continued development of basic skills with theoretically based conceptualization skills and techniques.
 Students will examine their intrapersonal alignments with chosen theoretical orientations.
 Students will practice theoretically consistent conceptualization skills and techniques.
 Students will be expected to adhere to ACA Ethical Standards.
-Prerequisites: COUN 516 and COUN 528 or consent of instructor.
+A grade of B or better is required in COUN 548 to meet program requirements for MS Counseling programs.
+Prerequisites: COUN 516 and COUN 528.
+Corequisites: COUN 516 and COUN 528.